Loading

 • public void leastNumOfCoins(int cents).

-8. Extra Credit: Create a method called isSelfDivisor that given a 3 digit number, it will return true if every number in it goes evenly in the number, or false other wise.
+4. ADV: Create a method called isSelfDivisor that given a 3 digit number, it will return true if every number in it goes evenly in the number, or false other wise.
 For example 122 is a self divisor (1 and 2 both evenly go in).
 Or 128 is a selfDivisor.
 If it has a 0 in it (ie 505), it is NOT a selfDivisor.
-Extra-Extra credit - heres the ap version (question 1)
+Extra credit - heres the ap version (question 1)

 • public void isSelfDivisor(int x)